-When neither quoted prices in active markets nor observable market data are available, the fair value of financial assets/liabilities is estimated based on valuation techniques that are based on non-observable market data.
+When neither quoted price in active markets nor observable market data is available, the fair value of financial assets/liabilities is estimated based on valuation techniques that are based on nonobservable market data.

-A financial asset/liability is deemed to be valued based on non-observable market data if its fair value is estimated without being based on quoted prices in active markets or observable market data.
+A financial asset/liability is deemed to be valued based on nonobservable market data if its fair value is estimated without being based on quoted prices in active markets or observable market data.
 Financial assets/liabilities valued based on non-observable market data are classified as level three in the valuation hierarchy.